sagemath/trac_to_gh/Issue 1735.md

 # Issue 1735: do not mark a spkg as installed if sage-check fails

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1735

 Original creator: mabshoff